-- The next finding is that awareness of the term "Career Technical Education" is fairly moderate. - Just under half of prospective parents and students had heard that term. - Despite efforts to rebrand CTE programs, awareness of the term "Vocational Education" is still greater than of "CTE." - Finally, while the term "Career Center" is more familiar to prospectives than "CTE," this is also a generic term with wider meaning. - This all just adds to the communications challenge of not only selling CTE but also needing to explain what CTE is.
+- Despite efforts to rebrand CTE programs, awareness of the term "Vocational Education" is still greater than of "CTE." - Finally, while the term "Career Center" is more familiar to prospectives than "CTE," this is also a generic term with wider meaning. - This all just adds to the communications challenge of not only selling CTE but also needing to explain what CTE is

-Prospective Parents and Students Attracted to Real-World Benefits (SLIDE 13)
+Prospective Parents and Students Attracted to Real World Benefits (SLIDE 13)

-- We'll dig deeper in to the real-world theme shortly, but the next finding from the research is that the tangible, real-world benefits are very attractive to prospective parents and students. - 86% wish their child could get more real-world knowledge and skills during high school.
-As we saw a few slides back, CTE delivers this in a way that traditional education may not, creating a fantastic opening and selling point for CTE.
+- We'll dig deeper in to the real world theme shortly, but the next finding from the research is that the tangible, real world benefits are very attractive to prospective parents and students. - 86% wish their child could get more real world knowledge and skills during high school, and as we saw a few slides back, CTE delivers this in a way that traditional education may not, creating a fantastic opening and selling point for CTE.